Pyro-C/Pyro-C.github.io/book/Chapter 4 - Vectors/source.md

     my_vector.push_back(22);
     my_vector.push_back(8);
     my_vector.push_back(42);
 Every item in a vector is given an *index*.
-You can think of indices (plural for "index") as "page numbers".
+You can think of indices (plural for "index") as kinda like "page numbers".
 Indices keep track of the order of elements in a vector.
 In order to use them, we have to use square brackets like so: `[index]`.

     // Indices start at 0, and increase by 1 for every element added afterwards. int first_element = my_vector[0];